newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks/emergency-trip-permit.md

 callToActionLink: https://www.njportal.com/abc/eps
 ---
 :::infoAlert
- You need an emergency trip permit for each pick up or delivery you make in New Jersey.
+ You need an emergency trip permit for each pickup or delivery in New Jersey.
 You do not need a permit if you are not stopping in New Jersey.
 :::

 ## Application Requirements